brenkem/buildroot-fus/board/f+s/fsimx6/readme-cube.txt

 However the kernel and device tree images will also automatically be stored in directory /boot in the root filesystem.
-It will also automatically create the script image install-cubea7ul.scr in the top directory of buildroot.
+It will also automatically create the script image install-cube.scr in the top directory of buildroot.
 This script matches the current root filesystem size.